 Blood glucose meters are small, computerized devices that measure and display your blood glucose level.
 These devices are mainly used by people with diabetes.
 If you have diabetes, monitoring your blood glucose levels provides valuable information to you and your doctors about how food, exercise, medications, stress, and other factors affect your blood glucose.
 This information will help you and your doctor better construct a treatment plan.

 Many types of blood glucose meters are available for at-home use, from basic models that only read the blood glucose, to more-advanced versions that offer features such as memory for storing information.
 The costs of blood glucose meters and testing supplies vary, and insurance may not always provide coverage.
 Study all the options before picking out a meter, and if you have insurance, check which meter your insurance covers.
 Consider up-front costs (what the meter will cost you to purchase) and long-term costs (how expensive the testing strips and other supplies are).
 Then, work with your doctor and learn to properly use your meter.

 Whether this is your first blood glucose meter or you’ve used one for several years and are looking for an upgrade from one you’ve been using for several years, there are a few questions you should ask yourself before you begin looking.

 Does your doctor or nurse educator suggest a specific meter?

 What does your insurance cover?

 Your insurance company may have a list of pre-approved meters it will cover.
 Also, make sure to find out if and how your insurance will cover the cost of testing strips and supplies.

 How much will this meter cost you?

 Some meters can be costly, and insurance companies don’t always make allowances for pricier options.
-You will have to pay any amount that exceeds their coverage.
-Also test strips are sold separately from meters and can be pricey—insurance companies sometimes set a cap on how many they will pay for in a year.
+You will have to pay any amount that exceeds the company’s coverage.
+Also, test strips are sold separately from meters and can be pricey—insurance companies sometimes set a cap on how many they will pay for in a year.

 How easily can you use this meter?